TomasJohansson/crsTransformations-dotnet/docs/README.md

 This F#/C#/.NET project is intended for transforming coordinates between different coordinate reference systems (CRS).
 The adapters are using third-part .NET libraries as adaptee's.
 The code has been implemented with F# but the tests (and the generated constants in the subproject "Programmerare.CrsTransformations.Constants") are implemented with C#.

+# Versions of .NET and F# (for the first release 1.0.0)
-The .NET versions supported in the upcoming NuGet release: .NET 4.5 and .NET Standard 2.0
+The .NET target versions are .NET 4.5 and .NET Standard 2.0
+The F# version is 4.5.4 (i.e. for the package reference to "FSharp.Core")

 # Usage
 The methods for transforming coordinates are defined in the interface *ICrsTransformationAdapter*.